aerospike/aerospike-client-python/doc/query.rst

         For background queries, only write operations are allowed.
         For foreground queries, only read operations are allowed.

+        For server versions < 8.1.2, basic read operations are allowed in foreground queries.
+Otherwise with this server version, using a non-basic read operation will raise a :exc:`~aerospike.exception.ParamError`.

         If no predicate is attached to the Query it will apply ops to all the records in the specified set.

         If there are selected bins in this Query object via :meth:`~Query.select`, those selected bins will now be ignored